google/kotlin-fhir/README.md

 `PatientSerializer`) that delegate the serialization/deserialization process to the corresponding surrogate classes and translate between the data classes and surrogate classes.

+Serialization and deserialization for **sealed interfaces** follow a similar surrogate-based approach, with an **additional step to flatten and unflatten JSON**.
+For polymorphic properties—for example, `Patient.Deceased`—the library generates a custom serializer (e.g., `PatientDeceasedSerializer`) used in the resource’s surrogate class (e.g., `PatientSurrogate`).

+This relies on the FhirJsonTransformer, which flattens JSON during serialization and unflattens during deserialization.
+This approach avoids JVM constructor limits caused by FHIR’s many properties (including extensions for primitive types) by delegating complex polymorphic fields to their custom serializers instead of fully expanding them in the resource's surrogate class.

 ### FHIR codegen

 ```mermaid